 Along my Ph.D. journey at UCF, I earned a master’s degree in Modeling and Simulation in Summer 2020 and SAS Data Mining graduate certificate in Spring 2021.
 In November 2020, I was awarded the Vince and Beth Amico Scholarship by the National Center for Simulation.
 From Fall 2019 to Summer 2022, I was a recipient of .decimal Corporation Graduate Student Research Funding.

 In addition to UCF classes, I took some courses on Coursera and edX from other schools to master programming skills and/or to enhance my theoretical knowledge.
-Thus, I took “Machine Learning” and “Statistical Learning” from Stanford University, “Introduction to the Biology of Cancer” from Johns Hopkins University, “Advanced Algorithmics and Graph Theory with Python” from Institute Mines-Télécom as well as many CITI Training courses on responsible conduct of research.
+Thus, I took “Machine Learning” and “Statistical Learning” from Stanford University, “Introduction to the Biology of Cancer” from Johns Hopkins University, and “Advanced Algorithmics and Graph Theory with Python” from Institute Mines-Télécom.